Delivering Integrated Care and Cost Management

 Bacterial germs are a part of normal life.
 Everyone has a certain amount of bacteria in their mouth, gut, and on their skin.
 When there are not enough neutrophils to keep the bacteria in check, an infection can happen.

 Neutrophils are part of the CBC (complete blood count).
-They are listed in the differential part of the blood count.
-Neutrophils are bacteria killers – there are different types of neutrophils, all with different functions:
+They are listed in the “differential” (or ” diff”) part of the blood count.

-Because some people refer to neutrophils as granulocytes, you may hear the infection-fighting index called the absolute granulocyte count (AGC).
+Because some people refer to neutrophils as “granulocytes”, you may hear the infection-fighting index called the AGC (ABSOLUTE GRANULOCYTE COUNT).
 ANC and AGC tell the same thing: the child’s ability to fight bacterial infections.

 Neutrophils normally make up between 1/3 and 2/3 of the whole white blood cell family.
 The normal ANC for Caucasians (adults and children over two) is anything above 1,500.
 For African-Americans normal is above 1,000.